pbatard/Mosby/README.md

 ### How can you state that your application makes Secure Boot more Secure?

 Easy.
-If you had used `Mosby` with the default list file, then even on a PC where the default UEFI keys were subject to
+If you had used `Mosby` then even on a PC where the default UEFI keys were subject to [this vulnerability](https://it.slashdot.org/story/24/07/25/2028258/secure-boot-is-completely-broken-on-200-models-from-5-big-device-makers), the vulnerability would have been fully closed and rendered inexploitable.
-[this vulnerability](https://it.slashdot.org/story/24/07/25/2028258/secure-boot-is-completely-broken-on-200-models-from-5-big-device-makers),
-the vulnerability would have been fully closed and rendered inexploitable.